by tracyrenee | Feb 9, 2026 | Producer Tips, Theatre Management

-At TLC Scripts, we think that is a relic of the past.
-We don’t hide our math.
+At TLC Scripts, we think that is a dinosaur way of doing business.

 Why Small-Cast Plays are the Modern Producer’s Secret Weapon.